siddharthgowda/ipl_wicket_analysis/README.md

-# Starter folder
+# IPL Wicket Analysis

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+The goal of this paper is to figure out which variables are the best at predicting a future wicket in T20 Cricket.
+This was achieved by analyzing play by play cricket data from the 2021, 2022, 2023, and 2024 IPL men's tournament data.
+Overall, the analysis found that the number of wickets in the previous over was the best predictor of future wickets.
+The paper also contains an idealized methodology for recording cricket data, a data dictionary for cleaned data, and a datasheet for raw data.

+Please run all files in the `scripts` folder before running the `paper.qmd` file.

 ## File Structure

 The repo is structured as:

+- `data/00-simulated_data` contains a simulated dataset.
--   `data/raw_data` contains the raw data as obtained from X.
+- `data/01-raw_data` contains the raw data as obtained from the `cricketdata` package.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/02-analysis_data` contains the cleaned data set that was constructed using the `tidyverse` package.
--   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+The appendix of this paper also includes a clean data dictionary, a raw data datasheet, and an idealized methodology for recording cricket data.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate, download, clean data, and train the models, and test the simulated and cleaned data sets.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist
+ChatGPT-4 was used to generate some documentation for reference, code debugging, and very lightly used to edit human written text.
+The entire chat history is available in `other/llm_usage/usage.txt`.